wp-plugins/bepro-listings/readme.txt

 	* Podcast & Music - List and categorize all of your audio files including mp3 and wav then play them on a HTML5 player  (w/ flv fallback) with our audio addon
 	* Document Directory - Showcase multiple file types allowing users to search and view them on your website with our documents addon
 	* Google Maps - We have one of the most feature rich google map options available for wordpress.
 Many users choose us just for this feature.
+	* Geocaching - Showcase where items are located via google maps.
+Each item has its own unique page showing various details and related media
-	* Job Board - Use categories as job types, then allow users to search and filter through various opportunities.
+	* Job Board - Use categories as job types, then allow users to submit, search and filter through various opportunities.
 	* Events & Appointments - Use the bookings addon to add searchable availability to each listing.

 = ADD ONS =